 \para{Performance on Estimated $K$.} The clustering algorithm requires the number of classes $K$.
 In Table~\ref{tab:main-merged}, we used the ground truth $K$.
-In addition, we also offer an iterative algorithm using pre-trained CLIP to enable the data itself to determine an appropriate $K$, based on the semantic structure of data represented by CLIP~\cite{clip-gcd, scd}, where the detailed algorithm is shown in the appendix C. We present our experimental results on the estimated $K$ in Table~\ref{tab:uk} on four fine-grained datasets.
+In addition, we also implement an iterative algorithm using pre-trained CLIP image features to determine the appropriate $K$, based on the semantic structure of data represented by CLIP~\cite{clip-gcd, scd}, where the detailed algorithm is shown in Appendix C. We present our experimental results on the estimated $K$ in Table~\ref{tab:uk} on four fine-grained datasets.
 The estimated $K$ are listed beside the dataset title, which is close to the ground-truth values.
 We show that the estimated $K$ can also bring comparable results with ground truth ones.
 Beyond this experiment, we also perform ablation studies to assess the impact of various estimation error scales on $K$.
-Detailed results and discussions are in our appendix D.
+Detailed results and discussions are in our Appendix D.

 \para{On Out-Of-Vocabulary (OOV) Scenarios.} Considering the scenarios in which target datasets have category names out of our \textbf{S$^3$A} vocabulary, we further conduct an out-of-vocabulary evaluation on three benchmarks, \ie, Caltech101~\cite{dataset:caltech}, CIFAR100~\cite{dataset:cifar100}, and Oxford-IIIT Pet~\cite{dataset:pet}.
 The out-of-vocabulary ratios of datasets and results are presented in Table~\ref{tab:oov}.
 We can conclude that \textbf{S$^3$A} still achieves SOTA performance in this challenging setup on both inductive and transductive evaluation.